jveilleux/FarmFreshWeb/payment-methods-2.md

 [![](https://openfoodnetwork.org/wp-content/uploads/2015/05/Calculator.png "Calculator")](https://openfoodnetwork.org/wp-content/uploads/2015/05/Calculator.png)

 You can attach a fee to payment methods.
-Most commonly this is used to pass on a payment fee to the customer, such as the Paypal charge.
+Most commonly this is used to pass on a payment fee to the customer, such as the PayPal charge.
 First you should select a fee calculator, then enter the value.
 A full description of the various fee calculators is below.

 Note: Payment method fees do not include tax.